5. Methods for Unconstrained Optimization

 From this, we can obtain the condition used to define the quasi-Newton approximations Bk

-We will call this the secant condition
+We will call this the secant condition.

 So that the Hessian matrix Q satisfies the secant condition.
 Intuitively we are asking that the approximation Bk mimic the behavior of the Hessian matrix when it multiplies xk−xk−1.